larsks/esi-sandbox/README.md

 Ensure that you can `ssh` into the `root` account on your server using ssh key authentication.

+Create a file named `authorized_keys` in the same directory as the playbooks.
+This file will be used to create `.ssh/authorized_keys` for both the `stack` and `root` accounts.

 ## Prepare an Ansible inventory

 Create an ansible inventory file in `hosts.yml` with your target system in the `controller` group.
 Assuming that the target system was at `192.168.122.54` , your inventory would look like: